-Being a non-denominational college, we do not hold a weekly religious service nor have a Chaplain.
-Instead, we host a Choral Contemplation programme organised by our Chapel Director, where you can hear speakers from every faith (and no faith) discussing their religious and spiritual lives.
+Being an ‘undenominational’ chapel (open to all denominations and religious beliefs), we do not hold a weekly religious service nor have a Chaplain.
+Instead, we host a Choral Contemplation programme organised by our Chapel Director, where you can hear speakers from every faith (and no faith) discussing their religious and spiritual lives, as well as pertinent societal questions.

 Please do reach out to the Chapel Director if there’s a particular speaker who you would like to recommend.